A120

 II.
 Some circuses are jokers.

 Three statements are followed by three conclusions numbered I, II and III.
-Assuming the statements to be true, even if they do not conform to real world knowledge, decide which of the given conclusions/possibilities can be true on the basis of the statements.
+You have to consider these statements to be true, even if they seem to be at variance with commonly known facts, and decide which of the given conclusions logically follow/s from the given statements.

 Statements: